soystargaze/Vitamin/README.md

 - **Fire Aspect On Tools:** You can use an anvil to apply `Fire Aspect I/II` to tools.
 It auto-smelts drops when breaking blocks. `Level I` has a 40% chance, while `Level II` has a 100% chance.
 - **Invisible Item Frames:** Toggle the visibility of item frames with `Shift + Right-Click (empty hand)`.
 - **Leaf Decay:** Leaves disappear faster when cutting down trees (configurable).
+- **Oxygen Bottle:** Using an empty bottle in the water gives you some oxygen to breathe (configurable).
 - **Pet Protection:** Prevents pets from being accidentally damaged by their owners.
 - **Player XP to Books:** Convert your XP into books by `Shift + Right-Clicking` with an empty book.
 - **Repair Tools:** Repairs gold, iron and diamond tools and weapons using nuggets, ingots or diamonds in the player's 2x2 inventory crafting grid.